 The restrictions imposed by Covid-19 has meant that many of our services could not be delivered in the way they would normally.
 Our day opportunities and community-based services had to quickly adapt to changing circumstances so that we could continue to provide valuable support to our customers.
-Where it was no longer possible for customers to access our building-based services, we quickly repositioned our delivery to provide individual support in the community complemented with videoconferencing and social media activities.
+Where it was no longer possible for customers to access our building-based services, we quickly repositioned our delivery to provide individual support in the community complemented with video conferencing and social media activities.
 This flexibility has been welcomed by our local authority partners.

 Capability Scotland remains flexible in our ability to contract with Local Authorities and Health & Social Care Partnerships (HSCP) through a variety of funding mechanisms.
 We still have a small number of services that are contracted through historic 'block contract' arrangements, whilst others are dependent on packages of support secured from our placement on Local Authority/ HSCP Frameworks.
-There is additional complexity as each Local Authority/ HSCP has interpreted self-directed support slightly differently.
+There is additional complexity as each Local Authority/ HSCP has interpreted selfdirected support slightly differently.
 We are now operating with a multiplicity of funding arrangements across the country, and sometimes even in the same area.

-Our Contracts Officer ensures we remain well placed in terms of tendering and framework agreements for new and existing services.
-Tendering activity has been comparatively quiet in 2020/21, likely due to the focus on the management of the impact of Covid-19 by commissioners and purchasers, and in anticipation of the outcome of the Scottish Government's Independent Review of Adult Social Care in Scotland.
-We have secured a place on the Edinburgh Framework for Residential Care, Special Schools and Supported Accommodation, and renewed places of the Scotland Excel frameworks for Adult Care Homes and our schools.
+We remain well placed in terms of tendering and framework agreements for new and existing services.
+Tendering activity has been comparatively quiet in 2021/22, likely due to the focus on the management of the impact of Covid-19 by commissioners and purchasers, and in anticipation of the outcome of the Scottish Government's Independent Review of Adult Social Care in Scotland.
+We expect tendering activity to increase momentum, once a level of normality returns following the pandemic.

 Upper Springland remains our largest service provision, and a key priority for Capability Scotland.
 The Upper Springland site is continually challenged by the flood risk posed by its topography and location.
-We have created a Project Board with dedicated project management to develop a long-term sustainable solution for the services at Upper Springland with ongoing development reports and initial business case submitted to the Board during the year.
+We have created a Project Board with dedicated project management to develop a long-term sustainable solution for the services at Upper Springland.
+The Trustees approved our second stage business case for relocation to Bertha Park, Perth and significant work continues to progress the project.
+We have appointed consultants to shape our communications strategy and have engaged with an external specialist fundraiser to assist with our fundraising ambitions.
+A mock-up of the new studio apartment planned for Bertha Park has been built within Upper Springland to engage and involve customers in the design process.

-Throughout 2020/21, we continued to prioritise the development of our Schools to meet the needs of children and young people with complex additional support needs.
+Throughout 2021/22, we continued to prioritise the development of our Schools to meet the needs of children and young people with complex additional support needs.
 Both Stanmore House and Corseford Schools are supported through the Scottish Government's Grant Aided Special Schools (GASS) programme.
 They continue to provide vital care, support and education and allied health provision in accordance with legislative and policy drivers, principally Curriculum for Excellence.
-They aim to achieve outcomes for the children and young people in line with the principles of GIRFEC (Getting It Right For Every Child) and SHANNARRI (Safe, Healthy, Achieving, Nurtured, Active, Respected, Responsible and Included).
+They aim to achieve outcomes for the children and young people in line with the principles of GIRFEC (Getting It Right For Every Child) and SHANARRI (Safe, Healthy, Achieving, Nurtured, Active, Respected, Responsible and Included).